bbatsov/zenburn-emacs/README.md

 contrast color themes out there and that it is exceptionally easy on the eyes.

-This theme uses the "new" (it used to be new several years ago when I created this package) built-in theming support available starting with Emacs 24.1.
+This theme uses the "new"[^1] built-in theming support available starting with Emacs 24.1.

+[^1]: It used to be new in 2010 when I created this package.

 ![Overview screenshot](screenshots/overview.png)